 For convenience, I’ve linked to all my materials and supplies from Amazon that I used for painting this miniature (at the end of this post).

 To paint the model, I used an airbrush (Harder and Steenbeck Infinity) with a 0.4mm nozzle.
-With my air compressor set to 30PSI, I primed using Vallejo surface primer (gray, always gray), and airbrushed a zenithal highlight.
+With my air compressor set to 30PSI, I primed using Vallejo surface primer (article about primers), and airbrushed a zenithal highlight.
 Then, using Vallejo Ivory I coated the entire model.